-Applications will be accepted between November 3, 2022 and December 8, 2022, at 5:00 p.m.
+Applications will be accepted until June 29, 2023, at 5:00 p.m.
 EST.

 All applications will be evaluated following the closing of the application period.
 Successful applicants will receive notification by the ministry in subsequent correspondence about the results of their application (See Evaluation of Application section for more information).
 Unsuccessful applicants will also be notified on the results of their application.